fcrespel/runtastic-export-converter/README.md

     java -jar runtastic-export-converter-jar-with-dependencies.jar list runtastic-export-20190807-000

 To list sport sessions from an export directory, for a "specific" filter, add the filter (keyword) as 3rd option.
-The tool searches within session description, session id, photo id, photo description and equipment id for the filter (keword).
-Here an example seraching for 'Marathon':
+The tool searches within session description, session id, photo id, photo description and equipment id for the filter (keyword).
+Here an example searching for 'Marathon':

     java -jar runtastic-export-converter-jar-with-dependencies.jar list runtastic-export-20190807-000 Marathon